Farmers are starting to feel the impact of drought conditions in West Virginia

-Jeremy Grant is a fourth generation farmer who works about 600 acres of land in Kanwha and Mason county.
+Jeremy Grant is a fourth-generation farmer who works about 600 acres of land in Kanawha and Mason county.

 “. . . so we went from the wettest September last year to the driest we have seen in last ten years,” said Grant with a chuckle.

-“We got a little sprinkle this morning, but i think a heavy dew would of done more good,” said Grant.
+“We got a little sprinkle this morning, but I think a heavy dew would have done more good,” said Grant.

 He also said some livestock producers might have to start hauling in water, due to local water sources drying up.